Film: Batman and Robin Serial

 - Name and Name

-- Non-Indicative Title: Episodes Robin's Wild Ride and Robin Rescues Batman are bald-faced lies.
-Robin never has a wild ride, and he certainly doesn't rescue Batman at any point in the episode.
+- Episodes Robin's Wild Ride and Robin Rescues Batman are bald-faced lies.
+Robin never has a wild ridenote , and he certainly doesn't rescue Batman at any point in the episode.
 Target Robin! implies the Wizard hasn't targeted Robin until this episode.
 He's always targeted the dynamic duo.
+The reason for this is that the episode titles were written far in advance of the actual scripts, to entice theater owners into exhibiting the series.
+The screenwriters paid little attention to the episode titles when they were doing the actual writing.

 - Techno Wizard